SYMPTOMS |

 |

-- Area can be lightly sanded after dry and another layer of paint can hide the problematic area
+- Area can be lightly sanded after drying, and another layer of paint can hide the problematic area.

 |